Madaniya Member Organisations

 Syria Solidarity Campaign

-Syria Solidarity UK aims to provide political solidarity for the Syrians in their struggle for freedom, working with campaigns & organizations to build a movement supporting Syria's fight for democracy.
-They oppose Assad support and advocate for Syrian refugees, detainees, and a democratic Syria.
+Syria Solidarity UK offers political support for Syrians in their fight for freedom, collaborating with campaigns and organizations to promote democracy.
+They oppose support for Assad and advocate for refugees and detainees.

 -